jncraton/connectiongrammar/readme.md

 5. Repeat back to (3) for each production rule.
 6. Apply the production rule that returned the highest fitness (first rule wins in case of a tie).
 7. Repeat back to (2) until the string contains only terminals.

+Grammar production rules may also be assigned a probability to model possible interconnections as a probabilistic context free grammar (PCFG).
+This allows each created model to be unique, and provides a product designer with more tools to enhance their creative work[9].

 Examples
 --------